STLabs/Articles/articles/TheComponentPattern.md

 A function is a component with 1 input and 1 output.
 A component has N inputs, and N outputs.

 ### Components vs. Value types
 A mutable value type can be a component.
-Mutating functions can be considered inputs (providing they do not return values).
+Mutating functions can be considered inputs (if they do not return values).
 The output of a value type component is itself upon mutation.

 ### Components vs. UI Components
 A component is not specific to UI,  although some components can be UI components.